SyrtcevVadim/Symbolic/README.md

 # What is the SymCalc?
 ___
-SymCalc(Symbolic Caclulations) is a framework for symbolic computations for C++.
+Symbolic(Symbolic Caclulations) is a framework for symbolic computations for C++.
 It supports a wide spread of the common mathematical functions, correctness-check of mathematical expressions, computations of values of mathematical expressions

 Framework is easy to learn, has simple enough functionality(so far) but a new possibilities(simplification, differentiation, mathematical expressions with multiple variables and so on) will be added in the future versions!